 Opponents believe that since NH has one of the largest legislatures in the world, citizens have ample access to their elected representatives and do not need the power of a referendum.
 Opponents also point to the experience of California, where statewide referendums are often “bought” by special interest groups that pay for aggressive advertising campaigns.

-In January 2012, Rep. David Bates (R - Windham) proposed CACR 21 to allow voters to veto state laws by referendum.
-The House sent the resolution for interim study.
+In January 2012, Rep. David Bates (R-Windham) proposed CACR 21 to allow voters to veto state laws by referendum.
+The House sent the resolution to interim study.